ProtoconNet/protocon-general-doc/docs/run/intro.rst

 | **Mitum Currency** is developed using the programming language `Go <https://golang.org>`_.

-| To create an executable binary, you need to build it from the source code.
+| To create an executable binary, you need the source code to be built from.
 | We do not provide detailed instructions for installing the Go language here.
 | You must have the Golang installed with at least version 1.16 to build Mitum currency.